 Imagine what would happen if your hard drive failed.
 It’s a possibility that most people don’t ever think can happen to them.
-For the average, non-computer geek, their electronic device is infallible.
-While advancements in technology would lead you to believe this, it’s simply not true.
+For the average non-computer geek, their electronic device is infallible.
+While technological advancements would lead you to believe this, it’s simply not true.
 The good news is that many companies specialize in data recovery services for most any make of computer on the market.

 There are things you can do to protect your work and personal items stored on your computer.
-First, you should always back up your computer and keep the copy disk in a safe place.
-Unless you’re a business you probably rarely ever back it up, if at all.
+First, you should always back up your computer and keep the copy disk safe.
+Unless you’re a business, you probably rarely ever back it up, if at all.
 This is a huge mistake.
-Since people practically live on computers the probability for priceless videos and photos found is a given.
-More than likely you also keep your bills and other private documents too.
+Since people practically live on computers, the probability of priceless videos and photos found is given.
+More than likely, you also keep your bills and other private documents too.
 In the event of a computer crash, you might lose everything.

 Ok, so now that you get the message, you’re probably wondering how you would even know if it was going to crash.
 When you’re not looking for something it’s easy to overlook obvious signs.
 And in most cases, your computer will give you a heads-up that something is wrong.
 It can be a loud and steady grinding noise created from the bearing.
 Or perhaps, you’ll receive cryptic error messages when you try or get onto a site.
 Frequent crashes upon starting and missing or misplaced folders are also indicators that your system is ready for a meltdown.

 So you may also ask, what can cause this to happen?
 Once again, the obvious is that your computer does have an expiration date, but other factors can cause it to prematurely malfunction.
 These can include drops, falls, or a mechanical failure.
 Alternatively, perhaps, a virus created and put into an email that, once opened, it spreads through your entire system.